iamvajid/green-revolution/README.md

 # Green-Revolution
 Helping you grow `green` online, but only on Github #MakeYourGitHubGreenAgain.
 An initiative to make people codictive, started during covid-19

-A hobby/learning project as part of the #MakeYourGitHubGreenAgain commit challenge.
+A hobby/learning project as part of #MakeYourGitHubGreenAgain commit challenge.
 Yes, committing the code to monitor the code commit (yes yes, isn't it recursive ?)

 App
 ==========